akunzle/music_stream_analysis/README.md

-# music_stream_analysis
+# Music Stream Analysis
-Analysis of music streaming services
+Analysis of music streaming services.
+Scraping data from Spotify and Youtube.